2019-20 AP Course Audit: What You’ll Need to Do

 AP Biology resource requirements:

-- The school ensures that each student has a college-level biology textbook (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level biology textbook (in print or electronic format) published within the last 10 years for individual use inside and outside the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

-- The school ensures that the teacher has a copy of the most recent edition of a college-level biology textbook or other appropriate materials for his or her consultation.
+- The school ensures that the teacher has a copy of the most recent edition of a college-level biology textbook or other appropriate materials to support instruction.

-- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct, college-level biology laboratory investigations that meet the objectives as outlined in the AP Biology Curriculum Framework and/or other inquiry-based and student-directed lab activities that are listed in the teacher’s course syllabus.
+- The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level biology laboratory investigations as outlined in the teacher’s course syllabus.

 The specified editions of the following textbooks meet the AP Biology resource requirement.
 Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
 For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the AP Biology Teacher Community.